hefsijoseph/amatics/README.md

 - Bulk Sms
   - It's all about promoting your business!<br>
     Integrate with your up and running business<br>
-    systems that need to send SMS. ie. loan, <br>payroll, accounting, school,hospital<br>
+    systems that need to send SMS. ie. loan, <br>payroll, accounting, school, <br>hospital software.
-    software.
 - Web Services
   - Own and host stunning website just like this<br>one in the shortest time possible and make<br>
                 your business standout
 - Branding
-  We focus on different takes on brand<br>identity,inspiration and information for<br>anyone who is interested in exelling at their <br>
+  - We focus on different takes on brand<br>identity,inspiration and information for<br>anyone who is interested in exelling at  <br> their game.
-  game.
 - Training
   - Train with the best to become one of them.<br>We unleash the genius of coding creating <br> more